kimiaf1998/C_CoVGT/README.md

-# Under maintanance.
+# Under maintenance.
 We will be back soon!